apie-lib/apie-lib-monorepo/introduction/index.md

 # Apie domain objects
 Apie is built with the idea that a programmer should only be focused on writing good domain objects and should not care about any other detail of the application.
 It gets a lot of inspiration from solutions like [Restful objects](https://en.wikipedia.org/wiki/Restful_Objects) and [Naked Objects](https://en.wikipedia.org/wiki/Naked_objects), but it does not follow their specs 1 on 1.

+Remmeber that since most PHP Web frameworks use MVC, [Domain Driven Design is often used incorrectly](https://apie-lib.blogspot.com/2024/03/you-are-doing-domain-driven-design-wrong.html) and there are many misconceptions.
+Since Apie tries to put domain objects on the first place we try to use real domain objects.
+We do use setters and getters for modifying domain objects though :)

-We separate objects in several types and several subtypes.
+We separate objects in several types and several subtypes as a spec how to make objects.
 All of them resort to typehints and interfaces to tell Apie what type of object it is.
+The object you create does not care how to be stored in the database as Apie does this for you.

-* [**enums:**](./enums/enums.md) enums are natively supported in PHP 8.1 and are fully supported in Apie.
+* [**enums:**](./enums/enums.md) enums are natively supported since PHP 8.1 and are fully supported in Apie.
 * [**entities:**](./entities/entities.md) entities have an id as reference and are mutable.
 Entities should never be in an invalid state.
 * **root agregates:** a special type of entity that maintains the state of child entities.
 For example an order consists of many order lines.
 * **polymorphic entities:** entities that consist of multiple classes with a shared base class.